← Back to projects

 Project Description

-HARMONIA is a prospective cohort study with continuous enrollment, evaluating the performance of a GPT model compared to Medical Regulation Assistants (ARM) and dispatch physicians at the SAS-Centre 15 of Lille University Hospital.
-The study uses 60 simulated call scenarios, managed by ARM–physician pairs and simultaneously analyzed by AI.
+HARMONIA is a prospective cohort study with continuous enrollment, evaluating the performance of a large language model (LLM) compared to Medical Regulation Assistants (ARM) and dispatch physicians at the SAS-Centre 15 of Lille University Hospital.
+The study uses standardized simulated call scenarios (SimSamu corpus), managed by ARM–physician pairs and simultaneously analyzed by AI.
 The goal is to determine whether AI can match or exceed human performance in telephone triage using the ARM triage scale.

 Design